1998 British Touring Car Championship: Background

 There were three major rule changes to the championship prior to the start of the 1998 season.
 Race weekends were changed notably with two different types of races now elected: a shorter "sprint" race and a "feature" race, 25% longer than previous races featuring a mandatory two-tyre stop to be taken between 15 and 75% distance.
 Qualifying for the sprint race involved drivers holding a "shoot-out" style session where each driver was sent out one of a time and were given a single timed lap to determine their starting position with the slowest driver from feature qualifying going last and fastest going first.
 Qualifying for the feature race remained the same as the previous season.

 Four wheel drive systems were also banned for 1998, a system used notably by 1996 champions Audi.

 The independents trophy previously known as the 'Total Cup for Independents' became the 'Autosport Cup for Independents'.
 The £250,000 prize fund, introduced in 1997, remained in place however at the request of the independent competitors, prize money now will be awarded on the results of each individual round rather than as a lump sum to the top three overall finishers at the end of the season.
-In 1998, the first independent finisher in each of the 26 rounds will receive £2,500, while second and third past the chequered flag will receive £1,250 and £500 respectively.
+In 1998, the first independent finisher in each of the 26 rounds would receive £2,500, while second and third past the chequered flag would receive £1,250 and £500 respectively.